-In his book The seven knowledge necessary for the education of the future, that of “Teaching the terrestrial identity” is the 4° point: “Today, the fundamental global objective of all education aspiring not only to progress but to the survival of humanity is to Civilize and Unify the Earth and Transform the human species into genuine humanity.
+In his book Seven complex lessons in education for the future, that of “Teaching the Earth identity” is the 4° point: “Today, the fundamental global objective of all education aspiring not only to progress but to the survival of humanity is to Civilize and Unify the Earth and Transform the human species into genuine humanity.
 The education of the future should teach an ethics of planetary understanding”.

-And it is also at the service of this vision that Ecopsychology works: by awakening awareness of a wider terrestrial identity, it allows us to approach the environment in a spontaneously respectful way, feeling an active part of ecosystems that are gradually wider and more complex.
+And it is also at the service of this vision that Ecopsychology works: by awakening an Earth awareness, we approach the environment in a spontaneously respectful way, feeling ourselves an active part of ecosystems that are increasingly recognized to be wider and more complex.
 Furthermore, the reconnection with our deepest terrestrial identity promotes the ability to work in groups with creative and constructive synergies, indispensable for our future of sapiens.

 Main Ecopsychology references